Lawrence4567/Sentiment-Analysisand-Rating-Prediction-of-Movie-Reviews/README.md

 - N, L. (2019, March 9).
 IMDB dataset of 50K movie reviews.
 Kaggle. https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews
 - spaCy: [Official Documentation](https://spacy.io/api/span)
 - FastText: [Official Repository](https://github.com/facebookresearch/fastText)
+- fastText. (n.d.).
+Text classification.
+Retrieved from https://fasttext.cc/docs/en/supervised-tutorial.html
 -  A. Joulin, E. Grave, P. Bojanowski, T. Mikolov, Bag of Tricks for Efficient Text Classification https://arxiv.org/abs/1607.01759
 -  Makwana, A. (2022, October 10).
 Complete Guide to Analyzing Movie Reviews Using NLP.
 Analytics Vidhya. https://www.analyticsvidhya.com/blog/2022/09/complete-guide-to-analyzing-movie-reviews-using-nlp/
+-  Ortony, A., & Turner, T. J. (1990).
+What's basic about basic emotions?
+Psychological Review, 97(3), 315–331. https://doi.org/10.1037/0033-295X.97.3.315

+# Acknowledgments

+I would like to express my deepest appreciation to my professor, Dr. Russell Campbell, whose invaluable guidance and insightful critiques have been instrumental to the success of this project.
+His expertise and support throughout this course have not only helped in sharpening my analytical skills but have also encouraged me to explore the field of natural language processing more deeply.
+Thank you, Dr. Campbell, for your mentorship and for fostering an environment that challenges and inspires your students.

 ## Demonstration Video